xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/cloud_quickstart.md

 Your store logo will be a part of your company style and will visualize your brand to the site visitors.
 If you do not have a good selling logo, feel free to [ask](https://www.x-cart.com/contact-us.html#design "X-Cart Cloud Quickstart"), and we will be happy to help you with it.

 That's it!
-The basic set-up is complete and you can close the wizard now.
+Initial set-up is complete and you can close the wizard now.

 ## Step 5 - "Ready for Sales" Quickstart